 Since web scraping is just a faster and more effective way to gather public information, it is legal.
 But considering sensitive data like personal information or copyrighted content that can be found online, you still need to comply with certain regulations.
 To learn more about the boundaries of web scraping, check out our legality blog post.

-Web scraping with Apify
+Web scraping using the Apify platform

 Apify is a platform that extracts structured data from any web page or automates any workflow on the web.
 It’s also a really flexible platform, designed to help users from hardcore developers to enterprise customers who aren’t interested in the nitty-gritty of how their project gets done.